Istanbul’s Grand Bazaar

 - "Would you like a cup of tea?"

 If you're not interested, simply say a firm, "No, thanks!" and brush past them, ignoring any additional comments.
-This seems cold, but it's the only way to cover the market without constantly getting tied up in a conversation.
-Depending on my mood, sometimes I just look at them with great seriousness and declare, "Pay peanuts, get monkeys" and then walk away.
+This may seem cold, but it's the only way to make it through the market without constantly getting tied up in unwanted conversations.

-Lale Surmen Aran and Tankut Aran are the authors of Rick Steves' Istanbul.
+Lale Surmen Aran and Tankut Aran are the authors of the Rick Steves Istanbul guidebook.